didrocks/website/content/post/NotifyThis-0-1:-notify-everything-easily!.md

 <p>You associate an event instance (in <strong>notifevents/event</strong> ) to a <strong>notifytypes/type/name</strong> declared in the file.
 Types enables you to set some default priorities and icons to events. &lt;Icon&gt; refers to a path to an icon, which can be local to your computer or distant served by your preferred web server (http://…).
 In the latter case, NT will cache it for you locally.
 Consequently, using multiple times the same icon in different types or events will download it only once.</p>

 <p>Title is used as… notification title and content as… content :) &lt;time&gt; is used to specify when the event will be notified.
 Categorizing your event is just a way to avoid multiple icon/priority definitions, but those two values can be overridden for a particular event simply specifying corresponding tag (&lt;icon&gt; for instance).
-If it can&#39;t be found, event type icon will be shown.
-If this one doesn&#39;t exist/can&#39;t be reachable either, a warning is spawn in log file and no icon will be displayed.</p>
+If it can't be found, event type icon will be shown.
+If this one doesn't exist/can't be reachable either, a warning is spawn in log file and no icon will be displayed.</p>

 <p>So, you can for your event, but it can be bound with any kind of other things like calendar, TODO items, and so on…</p>